Register for a Proctored Official SAT Practice Test or ACT Practice Test

 What to Bring to Your Practice Test

-- #2 pencils (we will also have pencils on site)
+- #2 Pencils (we will have some pencils available on site)

 - You may bring: water + snacks if desired (nothing noisy like chips), watch/clock with no other features (no smart watches), cell phone (only to be used during breaks)